Real Recipes From Real Home Cooks ®

 3

-Scoop out a pocket, saving the scooped potatoes.
-Place the potato skins skin-side down on a baking sheet.
-Place the skins in the refrigerator for 30 minutes to rest.
+Scoop out a pocket, saving the scooped potatoes in a large bowl.
+Place the potato skins skin-side down on a baking sheet and refrigerate for 30 minutes.

 • Frying the potato skins.